PaulBellette/chladni_inverse_design/README.md

 ## Known limitations

 - The plate model is idealised and simply-supported.
-A real Chladni plate is often closer to a free or point-supported plate, with actuator coupling, damping, and other gremlins.
+A real Chladni plate is often closer to a free or point-supported plate, with actuator coupling, damping, etc, etc.
 - Sand transport is not simulated.
 The script designs a scalar energy field, not particle motion.
 - Multi-frequency time averaging destroys signed cancellation, so the representation is much weaker than arbitrary Fourier synthesis.
 - The boundary behaviour is weird because the toy basis forces zero energy at the boundary.
 - The optimisation is hacky by design.
-This is a weekend distraction from real work goblin, not a design standard.
+This is a weekend distraction from real work, not a design standard.

 ## Interesting next steps